Kendall Jenner Leaves Little To The Imagination As She Goes Braless Under Sheer-Paneled Suit On Instagram

 Kendall Jenner walked the runway for Versace’s autumn/winter 2019 collection, and the results were risque.
 She sported a black suit and leggings combo, and although that would seem conservative normally, it was anything but.
 The British Vogue Instagram photo shows her in a black suit with sheer paneling with black lace accents.
 These panels left her chest exposed, while the suit was further accessorized with a couple of gold pins and a bag that wrapped around her right arm.
 The leggings had large diamond-shaped cutouts with lace accents, and she also held a handbag in her right hand.
 Her hair was parted down the middle and pulled back, as she sported a jeweled hair clip.

 Meanwhile, Jenner is keeping her fans updated on her personal Instagram page.
 Her newest post shows her wearing an all-white outfit, consisting of a white long-sleeved button-up top that was tucked into high-waisted white jeans.
-She also wore black boots, sunglasses and a colorful scarf on her head.
+She also wore black boots, sunglasses, and a colorful scarf on her head.

 Prior to that, Kendall shared a snap of herself wearing a black Calvin Klein sports bra, as she announced that she’ll be part of their new ad campaign.
 Jenner looked casual yet chic, combining the bra with a pair of high-waisted blue jeans while leaning against a bathtub on the floor.